WayDroid/anbox-halium/README.md

 # Waydroid

-Waydroid uses a container-based approach to boot a full Android system on a regular GNU/Linux system like Fedora, Arch, Ubuntu, PostmarketOS, Mobian, Ubuntu Touch, Droidian and more (see install instructions).
+Waydroid uses a container-based approach to boot a full Android system on a regular GNU/Linux systems as well as PostmarketOS.

 ## Overview